cscart/docs/en/user_guide/manage_products/import_export/fields_format.rst

 * **List qty count** is *3*.

-Then customers can choose to buy 2, 4, or 6 items of this product.
+Then customers will be able to choose between 2, 4, or 6 items of this product.

 .. important::

     EXAMPLE: *10*

 .. note::